Published: 31 August 2022

 Planning the budget for involving patients, members of the public, service users and carers in your research involves estimating the costs so you can allocate a budget.
 These costs may need to be reviewed and amended throughout the course of a study.

-Many research funders, such as the National Institute for Health Research (NIHR), will actively encourage and expect public involvement to be adequately budgeted for in research grant applications.
+Many research funders, such as the NIHR, will actively encourage and expect public involvement to be adequately budgeted for in research grant applications.
 However, it will be very important to demonstrate value for money when requesting financial support for involvement.
 It is very difficult to obtain funding for public involvement later if it has not been built into your research grant application at the outset.

 If you are new to budgeting for involvement in research, it can help to have a step-by-step process to take you through the entire project cycle/timeline.
 This will ensure that you do not miss out any activities or costs.
 The steps below can be used at any stage in the research process.